Pschiee/Perfect-Colour/README.md

 Very simple!
 Follow the following steps:
 1. Open the application
-2. Select a colour on the palette or by uploading a picture and choosing it from it.
+2. Select a colour on the wheel or by uploading a picture and choosing it from it.
 3. Specify the quantity of paint you want
 4. Click mix and voila!